Log1x/sage-directives/README.md

 #### @implode

-`@implode` echo's a string containing a representation of each element within' the array passed to it with a glue string between each element.
+`@implode` echoes a string containing a representation of each element within the array passed to it with a glue string between each element.

 ```php
 @implode(', ' ['dog', 'cat', 'mouse', 'snake'])